Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 APIs are enabled on a project-by-project basis.
 If you enabled an API recently, a few minutes may be required for the action to propagate to the systems and become fully effective.

-\* The IAM API is needed only for autocomplete functionality of parameters Api Access Service Account and Service Account Access Scopes in method Launch VM.
+\* The IAM API is needed only for autocomplete functionality of parameter Api Access Service Account in method Launch VM.

 \*\* The Cloud Resource Manager API is needed only for autocomplete functionality of parameter Project.